OPINION

 {29} In this case, only the first factor comes into play.
 We find the potential interpretation of Henderson — that the murder-of-a-witness motive is established when there is no other plausible motive and the defendant takes steps to destroy evidence or conceal involvement in the crime — to be unworkable.
 Read this way, it would open up a majority of murder cases to death eligibility.
 Many murders involve at least one other crime, and many murderers take some post-crime action to avoid detection.
 Yet, many murders will not involve a clear-cut motive, and in such cases should not become death eligible, essentially by default, simply because no other plausible motive appears more likely.
 Consistent with the Constitution and our legislative mandate, death penalty eligibility requires more in the way of compelling evidence that, as a matter of probabilities, the killing was specifically for the purpose of silencing a witness.

-{30} Because Henderson is subject to an interpretation that appears to relax the constitutional and statutory standard in an impermissible manner, we find it "so unworkable as to be intolerable."
-Trujillo, 1998-NMSC-031, ¶ 34.
-To the extent Henderson, 109 N.M. at 659-60, 789 P.2d at 607-08, can be read as upholding the murder-of-a-witness motive, when the only evidence of motive is the lack of other plausible motives and attempts to destroy evidence or conceal involvement in the crimes, then to that extent, Henderson must be overturned, and we do so in this opinion.
+{30} Because Henderson is subject to an interpretation that appears to relax the constitutional and statutory standard in an impermissible manner, we find it “so unworkable as to be intolerable.”
+Trujillo,

-{32} At the easier end of the analysis is the Clark/Allen line of cases in which the additional evidence of motive comes directly from the defendant's own statements or there is other direct evidence such as a prior crime.
-At the more difficult end is a case like Willis where we are left to infer the defendant's motive from minimal circumstantial evidence.
-The key is to determine from the record whether there is a direct link from the circumstantial evidence that makes it reasonably probable, not just possible, that the defendant's motive was to silence a witness.
+{32} At the easier end of the analysis is the Glark/Allen line of cases in which the additional evidence of motive comes directly from the defendant’s own statements or there is other direct evidence such as a prior crime.
+At the more difficult end is a case like Willis where we are left to infer the defendant’s motive from minimal circumstantial evidence.
+The key is to determine from the record whether there is a direct link from the circumstantial evidence that makes it reasonably probable, not just possible, that the defendant’s motive was to silence a witness.
 With these considerations in mind, we turn to the two victims in this case to determine if probable cause exists that either was murdered to prevent the report of another crime.

 {33} The State presented sufficient evidence of a robbery or burglary taking place at the Tafoya residence.
 From this, there is probable cause to believe that Mr. and Mrs. Tafoya were witnesses or likely to become witnesses to the robbery and burglary.
 Thus, the first element was satisfied.
 It is the second element, evidence of Defendant’s specific intent to silence a witness, that is more problematic.

 {36} Defendant did tell police he went to the Tafoya house to steal gems so he could use them to buy drugs, and he characterized his crime as a robbery gone bad.
 This is not a statement that indicates an intent to silence a witness.
-Cf. Smith, 1997-NMSC-017, ¶ 11 (holding murder-of-a-witness aggravator not established when the defendant indicated a different motive).
-Notably, it is also not the kind of statement this Court has found persuasive in the past with regard to the killing-of-a-witness aggravator.
-Cf. Allen, 2000-NMSC-002, ¶ 80; Coffin, 1999-NMSC-038, ¶ 49; Clark, 108 N.M. at 304, 772 P.2d at 338.
+Cf. Smith,

 {37} The circumstantial evidence surrounding each individual killing does not shed any more light on Defendant’s motive.
 Beginning with Mr. Tafoya, the record indicates he was found face down in the kitchen near the entry way to the store with multiple stab wounds.
 There is no other evidence concerning the circumstances of his death.
 This makes Defendant’s motive even less clear.

-{38} Mr. Tafoya's murder best resembles the killing in Treadway.
+{38} Mr. Tafoya’s murder best resembles the killing in Treadway.
 It appears Mr. Tafoya was killed very quickly after confronting Defendant, leaving Defendant little time to form the specific intent to kill for the purpose of silencing a witness.
-See Treadway, No. 26,218, slip op. at 6.
-We note the same "paucity of additional evidence" that made the evidence of motive insufficient in Treadway, where at least there was some circumstantial evidence (reaching for the phone) with a direct link to the requisite motive.
-Id.; see supra note 4.
+See Tread-way, No. 26,218, slip op. at 6.
+We note the same “paucity of additional evidence” that made the evidence of motive insufficient in Treadway, where at least there was some circumstantial evidence (reaching for the phone) with a direct link to the requisite motive.
+Id.; see swpra note 4.
 And unlike Willis, there is no evidence the victim screamed and alerted the neighbors, causing the robber to kill the potential witness and then flee for fear of imminent capture.
 In short, we are struck by the absence of circumstantial evidence that might enlighten us, or a jury, as to why Mr. Tafoya was killed.

-{39} Similarly, the circumstances of Mrs. Tafoya's killing have no direct link to the murder-of-a-witness motive.
+{39} Similarly, the circumstances of Mrs. Tafoya’s killing have no direct link to the murder-of-a-witness motive.
 We note there are differences between the two killings.
-Most notably, Mrs. Tafoya not only witnessed the robbery, but may have also witnessed her husband's murder, when she heard him fall.
+Most notably, Mrs. Tafoya not only witnessed the robbery, but may have also witnessed her husband’s murder, when she heard him fall.
 Thus, it is reasonable to infer that Mr. Tafoya was killed first, before Defendant discovered Mrs. Tafoya in the home.
-It is possible, therefore, that Defendant felt compelled to kill Mrs. Tafoya because she was a potential witness to her husband's murder in addition to the robbery/burglary.
-Cf. Henderson, 109 N.M. at 660, 789 P.2d at 608 (noting in State v.
-Guzman, 100 N.M.
-756, 676 P.2d 1321 (1984), that having two potential witnesses increases the chance someone would report the accused and make the motive more likely to silence a witness).
-There is, however, no concrete evidence that Defendant actually considered this reason for the killings.
-Without other evidence, we are left with nothing more than a guess.
+It is possible, therefore, that Defendant felt compelled to kill Mrs. Tafoya because she was a potential witness to her husband’s murder in addition to the robbery/burglary.
+Cf. Henderson,

 {40} Additionally, Mrs. Tafoya was elderly and disabled, and her hands were bound behind her back, which makes it possible that the only reason she was tied down was to prevent her from reporting the crime and ultimately to silence her as a witness.
 But, none of this evidence establishes anything more than a possibility that Mrs. Tafoya may, or may not, have been killed because she was a potential witness against Defendant.
-Contrary to the State's assertions, the evidence she was elderly and incapacitated, does not add to the probable cause calculation.
-Essentially, the probative nature of this evidence derives from the question it begs, "What other reason could Defendant have had to kill her?"
+Contrary to the State’s assertions, the evidence she was elderly and incapacitated, does not add to the probable cause calculation.
+Essentially, the probative nature of this evidence derives from the question it begs, ‘What other reason could Defendant have had to kill her?”
 Although it is true that her disabled state may eliminate the possibility she was killed for trying to resist, or for other motives, this only proves a negative.
 The lack of other plausible motives, as we have said earlier in the opinion with regard to Henderson, does not prove the opposite, the motive for the killing.
 The murder-of-a-witness aggravator cannot be established by default.

 {41} Due to the lack of evidence on motive, we cannot leave the jury to speculate about a fundamental element of death eligibility.
 The State has not produced a record that narrows the motive as a matter of “reasonable probabilities” to this aggravating factor.
 Accordingly, we hold that the murder-of-a-witness aggravating circumstance for the killings of both Mr. and Mrs. Tafoya should have been dismissed by the court at the conclusion of the Ogden hearing.